2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc.md

 >
 > These changes only affect you, if you were doing some really nasty things, such as accessing the DB directly.

-1. ⚠️ All the SQL tables were renamed - see [](xref:Abyss.Db.ChangesV20)
+1. ⚠️ All SQL tables and restructured - see [](xref:Abyss.Db.ChangesV20)

 1. ⚠️ In Dnn, the module is now installed in `/DesktopModules/ToSic.Sxc/` instead of `/DesktopModules/ToSic_SexyContent/`
     This could affect you, if you had direct links to the `$2sxc.min.js` file anywhere.

 1. ⚠️ The minimum Dnn version for v20 is now Dnn 9.11.02 (previously it was 9.6.1)
-    This is because older DNNs have important security issues, and we want to "force" people to update.
+    This is because older DNNs have important security issues, and we want to force people to update.
+    As of now, 2sxc v20 will still run on older DNNs, but we will not support it or test it.

 1. ⬇️ In Dnn, the modules name is now `2sxc` instead of `SexyContent`

 ### Breaking `IEntity` API Changes (Razor)

+> [!TIP]
+> If your code just used the normal DynamicEntity or TypedEntity / Items APIs, you are not affected by these changes.
+>
+> But in rare cases, especially in older Apps, some workarounds were used to access the `IEntity` interface directly.
+>
+> This is usually done by first running `AsEntity(someObject)` to get the `IEntity` underlying data.

 1. ⚠️ A very old interface `ToSic.Eav.Interfaces.IEntity` has been removed, please use `ToSic.Eav.Data.IEntity` instead.
     Some very old code may have used this to work around LINQ limitations.